Chrisz236/whisper_ios/README.md

 ## Note

-The `ggml-tiny` and `ggml-base` model has already been converted to Core ML model and packed in this project.
+The `ggml-tiny`, `ggml-tiny.en`, `ggml-base` and `ggml-base.en` model has already been converted to Core ML model and packed in this project.
 If you need more model, follow [this](https://github.com/ggerganov/whisper.cpp/tree/master/models#1-use-download-ggml-modelsh-to-download-pre-converted-models) instruction to download the `ggml-*.bin` model file and [this](https://github.com/ggerganov/whisper.cpp/blob/master/README.md#core-ml-support) instruction to convert `ggml-*.bin` files to `*.mlmodelc` (coreml) file